 If you want to keep track of what you eat, you can even grab a Tasting Passport!
 This essentially allows you to tick off everything you want to try and gives you a great list of everything on offer that year.

 One of the best ways to celebrate Christmas at Disney California Adventure is by paying a visit to the ¡Viva Navidad!
 Fiesta!
-Though this is a different vibe to the rest of Christmas entertainment on offer at Disney California Adventure, it’s truly wonderful.
+Though this is a different vibe from the rest of the Christmas entertainment on offer at Disney California Adventure, it’s truly wonderful.

 When is best to visit Disneyland after they decorate for Christmas?

 This is difficult to advise on, as every Disney-goer is different.
 The week of Thanksgiving and the week of Christmas is always rammed.
 There’s really no way around that, so if you want to visit during those weeks be prepared for queues and crowds.

 The month of November and the first week of December tend to be quieter and are great times to visit for anyone that’s a first-timer.
 You’ll be able to get plenty done without battling the crowds.

 I hope that this guide to Disneyland at Christmas has been helpful.
 Hopefully, you should know plenty about when Disneyland decorates for Christmas, what entertainment is on offer, and what ride changes to expect.

 So, there you have it!
 A guide that hopefully answers the burning question “when does Disneyland decorate for Christmas?”!